attack68/rateslib/docs/source/i_whatsnew.rst

        and :class:`~rateslib.instruments.FXOptionStrat`.
        See :ref:`user guide section <fx-volatility-doc>` for more information.
    * - FX Volatility
+     - New pricing components :class:`~rateslib.fx_volatility.FXDeltaVolSmile` and
+       :class:`~rateslib.fx_volatility.FXDeltaVolSurface`
+       have been added
-     - A new pricing component :class:`~rateslib.fx_volatility.FXDeltaVolSmile` has been added to allow pricing of single expiry *FX Options* with a *Smile* interpolated over a *Delta* axis.
+       to allow pricing of single expiry *FX Options* with a *Smile* interpolated over a *Delta* axis.
+See :ref:`FX volatility construction <c-fx-smile-doc>`.
    * - AD
      - Added :meth:`~rateslib.dual.dual_norm_pdf` for AD safe standard normal probability density.
    * - AD